silvestriluca/cloud-lab-iac/README.md

 Now you can use the scripts in the repo directory:
 - `godpush.sh` => Push an updated version of your infrastructure and activates "God mode"
-- `ungod.sh` => Deactivates God mode on all CodeBuild roles you specified in point 5.
+- `ungod.sh` => Deactivates God mode on all CodeBuild roles you specified in point 5. ("Mortal mode")

 ## License
 See [License file](./LICENSE)